Azure/Azure-Verified-Modules/docs/content/contributing/bicep/bicep-contribution-flow/_index.md

 ## PowerShell Helper Script To Setup Fork & CI Test Environment

-To simplify the setup of the fork, clone and configuration of the required secrets, SPN and RBAC assignments in your Azure environment for the CI framework to function correctly in your fork we have created a PowerShell script that you can use to do steps [1](#1-setup-your-azure-test-environment), [2](#2-fork-the-module-source-repository) & [3](#3-configure-your-ci-environment) below.
+To simplify the setup of the fork, clone and configuration of the required secrets, SPN and RBAC assignments in your Azure environment for the CI framework to function correctly in your fork, we have created a PowerShell script that you can use to do steps [1](#1-setup-your-azure-test-environment), [2](#2-fork-the-module-source-repository) & [3](#3-configure-your-ci-environment) below.

 {{< hint type=important >}}